-Since 2014, TSNE MissionWorks has supported community-led and cross-sector networks in addressing educational, economic, environmental, and racial inequities through a grant program called the Inclusion Initiative.
-The Inclusion Initiative has provided nearly $865,000 in grants for 15 networks in Massachusetts and Rhode Island.
-Grants helped these networks achieve significant impact, such as state legislation that recognizes worker-owned cooperatives as legal business entities; a progressive policing ordinance; the development of an incubation program for Indigenous artists; a resident-led community investment fund; and an indigenous language immersion school that is expected to increase the educational outcomes of marginalized students.
+Informed by the success of the Diversity Initiative and the Capacity Building Fund, TSNE launched the Inclusion Initiative in 2014.
+The Inclusion Initiative is designed around building the capacity of community-led, cross-sector networks working in communities of color in Massachusetts and Rhode Island.
+The grant program operated for four years and helped these networks achieve significant impact, such as state legislation that recognizes worker-owned cooperatives as legal business entities; a progressive policing ordinance; the development of an incubation program for indigenous artists; a resident-led community investment fund; and an indigenous language immersion school that is expected to increase the educational outcomes of indigenous students.

 Inclusion Initiative Grantees